 Have you been misclassified as an Independent Contractor?

-When employers in Florida and Alabama misclassify their employees as independent contractors, whether through ignorance or in an attempt to work them harder and pay them less, the attorneys at the Law Offices of J.J.
-Talbott in Pensacola step in and make sure employers pay their workers appropriately
+When employers in Florida and Alabama misclassify their employees as independent contractors, whether through ignorance or in an attempt to work them harder and pay them less, the attorneys at the Law Office of J.J.
+Talbott P.A. in Pensacola step in and make sure employers pay their workers appropriately

 When Is a Worker an Independent Contractor?